 THE PROTOCOL FOR THE MONTHLY RELEASE:

 - The members of the Crescent Committee study the state of the crescent both astronomically and mathematically to ascertain the expected areas in which the crescent may be sighted.

-- The members of the committee make several phone calls to the religious scholars, preachers and trusted believers in the expected areas of crescent sighting.
+- The members of the committee make several phone calls to religious scholars, preachers, and trusted believers in the expected areas of crescent sighting.
 This is done in an effort to help them prepare and organize for the expected crescent sighting.

 - The Crescent Committee receives phone calls from the believers to obtain news of their sightings.

 - On the night of the sighting, the committee holds a phone conference that may last late into the night due to the differences in the time of sunset between the East and West Coasts in North America.

 - Once the committee is comfortable with the religious confirmation of the sighting, a release is drafted and published via the Internet.